 EVAL 20 REIMAGINED CONFERENCE

-With the AEA 2020 conference virtual there will be no travel but you can make a carbon offset for any travel you do anyway.
+Since the AEA 2020 conference virtual there was no travel but you can make a carbon offset for any travel you might have done anyway.
 For details click on the "Connect" tab above.

 EPE TIG Field Trip

-Since the AEA Conference is virtual there will be no physical EPE TIG Field Trip.
+Since the AEA Conference is virtual there was no physical EPE TIG Field Trip.

 EPE TIG Business Meeting